dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 ~~~
 5 x 5 sparse Matrix of class "dgCMatrix"
        AAACGAATCCACTTCG-2 AAAGGTACAGGAAGTC-2 AACTTCTGTCATGGCC-2
 Xkr4                    .                  .                  .
 Rp1                     .                  .                  .
 Sox17                   .                  .
 2
-Gm37323                  .                  .                  .
 Mrpl15                  .                  .                  .
+Lypla1                  .                  .
+2
        AATGGCTCAACGGTAG-2 ACACTGAAGTGCAGGT-2
 Xkr4                    .                  .
 Rp1                     .                  .
 Sox17                   4                  .
-Gm37323                  .                  .
 Mrpl15                  1                  1
+Lypla1                  1                  .
 ~~~
 {: .output}

 As you can see the data that we retrieved is a sparse matrix, just like the counts that we provided to the Seurat object.

 What about the metadata?
-We can access the metadata to using somewhat confusing syntax.
+We can access the metadata to using somewhat confusing double square bracket syntax.

 ~~~